 Don't leave silver jewelry in the bathroom, as humidity can speed up the oxidation process that produces tarnish.
 Minimize sterling silver's contact with chemicals such as hairspray, body lotion, and cleaning products and do not wear it in the water.
 After taking it off, clean it with a dry, soft cloth before putting it back into an airtight container.

 To clean your solid sterling silver pieces, use a jewelry polishing cloth.
 Ours is designed with a treated interior cloth for cleaning and an exterior cloth for polishing.

 Clean your jewelry with the inside cloth first.
 Moisten the cloth slightly for extremely tarnished pieces.
 After your jewelry is cleaned, lightly buff it with the outer cloth to create a rich luster.

 If your silver jewelry needs a little more attention, immerse it in warm water with a few drops of mild dishwashing liquid and gently hand wash.
 A soft toothbrush can be used for more abrasive cleaning when needed.
 Thoroughly rinse and completely dry the silver before storing, as moisture is one of the factors that contribute to tarnishing.
 Never clean your jewelry in bleach, as this will break down the metal in your jewelry.

-If the jewelry contains gemstones or pearls, do not submerge the entire piece into water.
-Instead, use a cotton swab with mild dishwashing liquid to wash only the silver.
+If the jewelry contains gemstones or pearls, do not submerge the whole piece into the water.
+Instead, use a cotton sawb with mild dishwasher liquid to wash only the sliver.

 Note: do not use a polishing cloth on silver plated pieces, as this can damage the finish of your piece.
 Not sure what your jewelry is made of?
 Find the product on the website, contact your Ambassador, or email our Customer Service team.